SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/SQL-with-databricks.md

 Use Prophecy's interface to develop SQL projects on Databricks Warehouses.

 Take advantage of Prophecy's low-code interface to quickly develop data models on Databricks.
-Start building your Medallion Architecture - incorporate another existing framework.
+Start building your Medallion Architecture - or incorporate another existing framework.
 For your team, Prophecy facilitates faster development on Databricks.

 ## Getting Started